strategio-tech/fp-sim6-devpros/README.md

 | HEROKU_API_KEY |	Heroku Oauth Token (from step 6) |
 | HEROKU_APP_NAME |	Heroku app name |

-7 .Push to your ```main``` branch!
+7. Push to your ```main``` branch!
 This will trigger the Github Action to build your Docker image and deploy your application to the Heroku container registry.
 Please note that the Github Action will automatically upgrade your production database with ```flask db upgrade```.
 However, it will not automatically seed your database.
 You must manually seed your production database if/when you so choose (see step 8).

 8. Attention!
 Please run this command only if you wish to seed your production database: ```heroku run -a HEROKU_APP_NAME flask seed all```